boldtrn/JsonbBundle/README.md

 JsonbBundle
 ============

-This Symfony2 Bundle extends Doctrine to use the `jsonb` Datatype that ships with Postgresql 9.4.
+This bundle extends Doctrine to use the `jsonb` datatype that ships with Postgresql 9.4.
+This bundle is fully compatible with Symfony, but you do not have to use Symfony (see the `composer.json` for dependencies).
 Please make sure you have Postgresql with a version of at least 9.4 installed before using this bundle.
 The Bundle allows to create Jsonb fields and use the `@>`,`?` and the `#>>` operator on the Jsonb field.
 Other Operations can be easily added.

 I recently discovered the power of NativeQueries (http://doctrine-orm.readthedocs.org/en/latest/reference/native-sql.html).
 Right now I only use NativeQueries when querying.
 An example is shown below.

-The Bundle is stable.

 [![Build Status](https://travis-ci.org/boldtrn/JsonbBundle.svg?branch=master)](https://travis-ci.org/boldtrn/JsonbBundle)